estridge2014/stock-analysis/README.md

 # stock-analysis

+Note: I had originally chosen to have this be one of the two modules I skipped, but have decided that I would actually like this to count as one of my grades.

 ## Overview:

 In this challenge, I will expand the dataset to include data for the entire stock market over the last few years.
 The code I wrote for the original dataset will have difficulty looping through such a large dataset, so I will refactor it in order to make my VBA script run faster and more efficiently.